Did you know?

 In September 2017, the CDHB’s clinical director of Child, Adolescent and Family Service (CAF), Dr Harith Swadi highlighted that, “without early intervention in children’s mental health, they stay there stewing until they’re severe and then they come to us.”
 At Home & Family, our counsellors work with children as young as three and we never turn a child away or allow cost to inhibit someone from accessing counselling.

 Our biggest referral reason for children is anxiety.
-Recent (2017) research by the University of Canterbury found that 80% of Christchurch primary school children exhibit at least some symptoms of PTSD; this is a marked difference from the rest of the country and can reduce children’s readiness to learn.
+2017 research by the University of Canterbury found that 80% of Christchurch primary school children exhibit at least some symptoms of PTSD; this is a marked difference from the rest of the country and can reduce children’s readiness to learn.
 While this is linked to the earthquakes and subsequent anxiety and instability which surrounded most Christchurch children’s early lives, these problems are exacerbated in children in the East of Christchurch.
-Statistics publicised in June showed that among this group of children and youth 43 per cent suffer from low self-esteem, 28 per cent have self-harmed, 36 per cent suffer from high anxiety or depression and 36 per cent felt no sense of belonging.
+Statistics show that among this group of children and youth 43 per cent suffer from low self-esteem, 28 per cent have self-harmed, 36 per cent suffer from high anxiety or depression and 36 per cent felt no sense of belonging.

 All of our services, none more so than our residential parenting programme, address the need for intervention when children are young in cases of intergenerational cycles of abuse.
 It estimated that the annual economic impact of child abuse, family violence and children being uplifted on New Zealand communities is $2 billion a year.

 Anecdotally, adult care-leavers have been saying for many years that intervention to help their parents, rather than only the children, would have had better outcomes for the whole family.
 Recent Christchurch-based research by Superu corroborates this, saying that a ‘whole-of family approach to address the multiple and complex issues within families and whanau’ is a key protective factor in enabling at-risk young people to achieve good educational and employment outcomes (Superu, April 2017).
 Both our parenting and our Refocus programmes take this holistic whole-family approach; while placing the child(ren)’s wellbeing at their centre, the parents are included, coached and supported throughout the journey.
-Moreover, our parenting programme is the only one of its kind in Canterbury to support fathers as well as mothers; in a 12-month period (to 30 June 2017) nearly 1/3 of parents on our programme were men.
+Moreover, our parenting programme is the only one of its kind in Canterbury to support fathers as well as mothers.

 The same report also found the need for ‘accessible and supportive social, community and health services, such as counselling to support children and adults through the healing process.’
 Our counselling service is accessible for all and supports families and children on our Refocus and our parenting programmes.